reach-sh/reach-lang/docs/src/quickstart/index.md

 ![Settings icon in Docker`](/quickstart/settings-icon.png)

-Verify that `WSL 2.0` is checked, as well as `Use Docker Compose V2`.
+Verify that `WSL 2.0` and `Use Docker Compose V2` are checked.

 ![WSL 2 settings in Docker`](/quickstart/wsl-2.png)
 ![Docker Compose in Docker`](/quickstart/docker-compose.png)

-Click `Resources` in the left-hand menu, and make sure that that `Enable integration with additional distros` is checked, and that `Ubuntu` is selected.
+Click `Resources` in the left-hand menu, and make sure that `Enable integration with additional distros` is checked, and that `Ubuntu` is selected.

 ![WSL integration in Docker`](/quickstart/wsl-integrate.png)